John Wilkes Booth: Assassination of Lincoln

 After spending time at the saloon during intermission, Booth entered Ford's Theatre one last time at 10:10 pm.
-In the theater, he slipped into Lincoln's box at around 10:14 p.m. as the play progressed and shot the president in the back of the head with a .41 caliber Deringer pistol.
-Booth's escape was almost thwarted by Major Henry Rathbone, who was in the presidential box with Mary Todd Lincoln.
-Booth stabbed Rathbone when the startled officer lunged at him.
-Rathbone's fiancée Clara Harris was also in the box but was not harmed.
+Once in the theater, he slipped into Lincoln's box at around 10:14 p.m. as the play was in progress, and shot the president in the back of the head with a .41 caliber Deringer pistol.
+Booth's escape was almost thwarted by Major Henry Rathbone, who was sitting in the presidential box along with his fiancée Clara Harris and Mary Todd Lincoln.
+After shooting Lincoln, Booth stabbed Rathbone when the startled officer lunged at him.

 Booth then jumped from the president's box to the stage, where he raised his knife and shouted "Sic semper tyrannis"—Latin for "Thus always to tyrants", attributed to Brutus at Caesar's assassination, also having been adopted as the state motto of Virginia, and mentioned in the new "Maryland, My Maryland", future anthem of Booth's Maryland.

 According to some accounts, Booth added, "I have done it, the South is avenged!"
-Witnesses reported that Booth fractured or otherwise injured his leg when his spur snagged a decorative U.S. Treasury Guard flag while leaping to the stage.
+Witnesses reported that Booth appeared to have snagged his spur on a decorative U.S. Treasury Guard flag which caused him to fall awkwardly to the stage, resulting in him fracturing his leg.

-Booth was the only one of the assassins to succeed.
-Powell was able to stab Seward, who was bedridden as a result of an earlier carriage accident; Seward was seriously wounded but survived.
-Atzerodt lost his nerve and spent the evening drinking, never making an attempt to kill Johnson.
+Booth was the only one of the assassins to succeed in their mission.
+Powell was able to stab Seward, who was bedridden as a result of an earlier carriage accident; but although Seward was seriously wounded, he survived.
+Atzerodt lost his nerve and rather than attempting to assassinate Vice President Johnson, he spent the evening drinking, never making an attempt to kill Johnson.